amethon/www/_reflections/journal.md

 Dear Journal,

-Today was a momentous day, as I finally had the opportunity to board the research vessel that will take us on our journey of discovery to the abyssopelagia.
+Today was a momentous day, as I finally had the opportunity to board the research vessel L'Exploration that will take us on our journey of discovery to the abyssopelagia.
 As I stepped aboard the ship, I couldn't help but feel a sense of awe and excitement at the prospect of setting sail on this great adventure.

 The ship is a marvel of engineering, with a sturdy hull and powerful engines that will propel us through the depths of the ocean.
 I have spent the day exploring every inch of the vessel, marveling at the intricate mechanisms and the state-of-the-art equipment that will allow us to explore the unknown.